xalt/xalt/docs/source/040_install_and_test.rst

     $ make install

 If the current version of XALT is X.Y.Z then this will install XALT in /opt/apps/xalt/X.Y.Z and /opt/apps/xalt/xalt will point to it.
+Please configure XALT to match your site's needs.

 XALT modulefile
 ^^^^^^^^^^^^^^^